-The key to success for the database technologists is staying a step ahead of technology challenges and keep growing in order to efficiently scale to meet the needs of dynamic businesses and customers.
-Blogs are one way to remain abreast of technology trends and Log Buffer Edition this week once again helps database professionals in that regard in Log Buffer #305.
+The key to success for the database technologists is to stay a step ahead of technology challenges and keep growing in order to efficiently scale to meet the needs of dynamic businesses and customers.
+Blogs are one way to remain abreast of technology trends, and Log Buffer Edition this week once again helps database professionals in that regard.

 As LinkedIn grew from a startup to a post-IPO market leader, they relied on Oracle applications to support transformations, Lana Prout informs.

-Rob Misek marks the 2013 as the year of the data grid and beyond.
+Rob Misek marks 2013 as the year of the data grid and beyond.

 You cannot trust everything you see, Tom Kyte advises.

-Jonathan is giving a little demonstration of the way in which the completeness of execution plans can develop over time.
+Jonathan is giving a little demonstration on how the completeness of execution plans can develop over time.

 Dirty data is everywhere, and it’s headed for a database near you.
 Extraction, transformation, and loading (ETL) can be difficult, but often the most challenging component of that process is the validation and clean up of data.

-With the SQL Server 2012 SP1 CU2 release a new important feature was added: ability to back up and restore a database straight from Azure Blob storage.
+With the SQL Server 2012 SP1 CU2 release, a new important feature was added: the ability to back up and restore a database straight from Azure Blob storage.